Your mind must flower

 - Lucky Rabbit's Foot: Lucky Seven Sampson has a lucky foot with a 7 on it.

-- Luminescent Blush: It happened to the girl in "Telegraph Line" when she couldn't read her lines, and Max in "Tax Man Max" when Joy commented on his suit
+- Luminescent Blush: It happens to the girl in "Telegraph Line" when she forgets her lines, and Max in "Tax Man Max" when Joy comments on his suit.

 - Medium Blending: The singer of "Sufferin' 'Til Suffrage" interacts with black-and-white photos and drawings.